Al Golden

 Jadyn Guidinger

-Jadyn Guidinger is a sophomore at the University of North Dakota pursuing a degree in chemical engineering.
-She is a native of Bismarck, North Dakota, and a 2021 graduate of Legacy High School.
-Jadyn interned this summer at the North Dakota Department of Environmental Quality.
-On campus, she is the Vice President of Engineers Without Borders and an active member of the Society of Women Engineers; she also is part of the Grand Challenges Scholars Program at UND.
+Jadyn Guidinger is a senior at the University of North Dakota studying Chemical Engineering.
+She has internship experience as a Process Engineering Intern at AbbVie and Pfizer and as an Environmental Engineering Intern at the North Dakota Department of Environmental Quality.
+On campus, Jadyn is the President of Engineers Without Borders and an active member of the Society of Women Engineers, Tau Beta Pi, and the American Institute of Chemical Engineers.
+She also is part of the Grand Challenges Scholars Program at UND and an undergraduate peer mentor.

 Kate Kesler

-Kate Kesler is an honors student majoring in chemistry at the University of North Dakota.
+Kate Kessler is an honors student majoring in chemistry at the University of North Dakota.
 She graduated from Mandan High School in 2021 and found her passion for chemistry during her junior year of high school.
-She currently participates in the UND Tennis Club, Undergraduate Medical Association, MedLife, Math Club, and Women in Science at UND.
-Kesler recently completed an internship with the North Dakota Department of Environmental Quality Chemistry Division this summer and is looking forward to continuing her path toward a STEM career.
+Kate currently participates in the UND Tennis Club, Undergraduate Medical Association, MedLife, and Women in Science at UND.
+Additionally, she works as a STEM instructor at North Dakota’s Gateway to Science and serves as a STEM Ambassador for the North Dakota Space Grant Consortium.
+This upcoming fall, she will complete my fourth internship with NASA’s Earth Science Division.
+After graduating this spring, she plans to pursue a PhD in Chemistry.

 Tomiwa Oguntade

-Tomiwa Oguntade is a doctoral candidate and a graduate teaching assistant in the Department of Petroleum Engineering at the University of North Dakota (UND).
-His research is dedicated to improving oil recovery in unconventional reservoirs using chemical-enhanced oil recovery methods.
-His study will improve upon the existing knowledge on the application of surfactant and foam in enhanced oil recovery of the Bakken formation.
+Tomiwa Oguntade is a PhD candidate and a graduate teaching assistant in the Department of Petroleum Engineering at the University of North Dakota (UND).
+His research is dedicated to improving oil recovery in unconventional reservoirs using chemical enhanced oil recovery methods.
+His study will improve upon the existing knowledge on the application of surfactant and foam in enhanced oil recovery of Bakken formation.
 This work will develop a predictive model for surfactant and foam adsorption, which is essential for computational modeling.
 He has conducted several types of research on enhanced oil recovery and the application of machine learning in the prediction of drilling fluid properties.
-In addition, with his passion for adding value to the body of academics, he has authored and co-authored nine Scopus index journals and eight conference papers presented at Society of Petroleum Engineers conferences.

 Help Support North Dakota’s Future Energy Leaders